cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

   response for `30000ms`.
 We expect your application to make a matching request quickly, but we expect the server's response to potentially take much longer.

-That leaves most other commands including all DOM based commands to time out by default after 4000ms.
+That leaves most other commands including all DOM queries to time out by default after 4000ms.